Car Runs Rough + Check Engine Light

 4. Catalytic converter or exhaust-related issue

-A catalytic converter problem does not always cause rough running by itself, but if exhaust flow is restricted or another engine problem is tied to it, the car may feel weak, uneven, or strained.
+A catalytic converter problem does not always cause rough running by itself, but if exhaust flow is restricted or another engine problem is tied to it, the car may feel uneven, restricted, or not smooth.

 One of the most common codes beginners see here is P0420.